The Anatomy of an Avocado

 Well, the pulp between stone and peel is the actual healthy part of an avocado.
 I firmly believe that both the internal and external aspects of an advocate's role are healthy for the engineering department but also for the company as a whole.
 To back up this statement, I would like to summarise the positive effects.

-The interface, which speaks several languages and is, therefore, more comfortable and pleasant for everyone involved, enables an overview of other teams/departments, sharing of knowledge and also the removal of silos.
+The interface, which speaks several languages and is, therefore, more comfortable and pleasant for everyone involved, enables an overview of other teams or departments, sharing of knowledge and also the removal of silos.
 Through the improved understanding for each other, hurdles can be overcome, and a product mindset can be established.
-Last but not least, the DX and thus the developer’s satisfaction can be increased by the previously mentioned points and the shielding of the internal developers.
-All this leads to more efficient teams which identify more strongly with the product and view the company as a whole rather than just themselves.
+Last but not least, the DX and thus the developer's satisfaction can be increased by the previously mentioned points and the shielding of the internal developers.
+All this leads to more efficient teams which identify more strongly with the product and view the company holistically.